crane919/fireflies/README.md

     <figure>
         <img src="reports/report_img/fireflies_report.gif"
             title="Figure 1">
-        <figcaption>Figure 1.
+        <p>Figure 1.
 A visualization of our agent-based model.
 A black point represents a
     non-flashing firefly while a yellow point represents a flashing firefly.
 This particular model synchronized in ~30 seconds.
-The parameters are: Grid size: 30, Number of agents: 50, Travel step: 6, In range: 15, Clock cycle: 10.</figcaption>
+The parameters are: Grid size: 30, Number of agents: 50, Travel step: 6, In range: 15, Clock cycle: 10.</p>
     </figure>
 </div>